flekschas/jupyter-scatter/paper.md

 scatter.tooltip(True, properties=['color', 'Latitude', 'Country'], preview='Name')
 ```

-the tooltip can show a point's data distribution in context to the whole dataset and include a text, image or audio-based media preview.
-For instance, in the above example (\autoref{fig:geonames} Right) we decided to show the distribution of the visually encoded color property as well as the `Latitude` and `Country` columns.
+The tooltip can show a point's data distribution in context to the whole dataset and include a text, image or audio-based media preview.
+For instance, the example (\autoref{fig:geonames} Right) shows the distribution of the visually encoded color property as well as the `Latitude` and `Country` columns.
 For numerical properties, the distribution is visualized as a bar chart and for categorical properties the distribution is visualized as a treemap.
 As the media preview we're showing the city name.

 Exploring a scatterplot often involves studying subsets of the points.
 To select points, one can either long press and lasso-select points interactively in the plot (\autoref{fig:fashion-mnist} Bottom Left) or query-select points (\autoref{fig:geonames} Right) as shown below.
 In this example, we select all cities with a population greater than ten million.